Megalopolis (film): Filming

 The cinematographer was Mihai Mălaimare Jr., who shot Coppola's Youth Without Youth (2007), Tetro (2009), and Twixt (2011).
 The crew utilized two Arri Alexa 65s and one Alexa LF for high-speed frame rate for the first unit and an Alexa Mini LF for the second unit.
 Panavision provided the lenses, including wide Sphero 65s, Panaspeeds, and specialty lenses such as the 200 mm and 250 mm detuned Primo Artiste, rehoused Helios, and Lensbaby for specific scenes.
 The primary aspect ratio was 2:1, a tribute to Vittorio Storaro's Univisium, with select scenes changing to a 1.43:1 aspect ratio.
 To capture authenticity from the actors, Coppola instructed Mălaimare to keep the camera rolling after he said "cut".
 Some male actors wore Caesar haircuts to evoke ancient Rome.
 For Plaza, the last two weeks of the shoot overlapped with her role on the Disney+ television miniseries Agatha All Along (2024).
 As they were shot on the same lot, she was allowed to do both.
-Plaza and Schwartzman were also recording for Netflix anime Scott Pilgrim Takes Off (2023) around the same time, with Plaza referring to Schwartzman as his Scott Pilgrim character on the Megalopolis set.
+Plaza and Schwartzman were also recording for Netflix anime Scott Pilgrim Takes Off (2023) around the same time; Plaza would refer to Schwartzman as his Scott Pilgrim character on the Megalopolis set.
 In August 2023, during the SAG-AFTRA strike, the film received an interim agreement from the union, possibly for reshoots or publicity purposes to qualify for festival screenings and distribution deals.
 The final film includes footage shot in 2001, consisting of establishing shots of New York City and minimal video of the September 11 attacks out of respect for the families of the victims.